stefanfriese/handbook/doc/cicd/exercise.md

 # Exercise – Jenkins Pipelines on AWS
 Deploy and run a Jenkins instance on AWS, configure Jenkins, and create a pipeline.

+Note that you could also install Jenkins with Docker as described here: https://jenkins.io/doc/book/installing/.

 ## Before you begin
 AWS Account (AWS Educate, promotional credit issued).